Volume 6, Issue 2 – April 2005

 IWL is committed to a global movement where women and men are full partners in creating a sustainable world.
 I am so proud of this vision.
 I am so proud of our global community of women and men who are leading change within their organizations and communities.
 I do believe the words of Margaret Mead when she said,”Never doubt that a small number of committed people can change the world; indeed it’s all that ever has.”

 I invite you to use the remainder of 2005 as a year of deep introspection and development.
-Seek to identify where you still have work to do in Leading by Context™ and continue to build your skill set.
+Seek to identify where you still have work to do in Leading from Context™ and continue to build your skill set.
 Practice, practice, practice, find a ‘training buddy’ and keep practicing!

 Please take time to think about what you would like from IWL this year: